NESE Fact Sheet 5

-Williams is an energy infrastructure company based in Tulsa, OK, that primarily owns and operates natural gas pipelines and processing plants.
+Williams is an energy company based in Tulsa, OK, that owns and operates natural gas pipelines and processing plants.
 In 1995 it bought Transco Energy Corporation, which operated a pipeline that brings natural gas from wells in the Gulf of Mexico and distributes it in East Coast states as far north as the New York City region.
 In 2009 Williams began to focus on fracked natural gas sources in the Marcellus Shale (Pennsylvania, West Virginia, and Ohio) and began to build pipelines that would bring fracked gas from there into the Transco system.
-The Northeast Supply Enhancement pipeline would be part of the Transco system.
+The project we oppose, the proposed Northeast Supply Enhancement pipeline (NESE), is part of this expanded Transco network.

 2008.
 A Williams Transco natural gas pipeline exploded in Appomattox, Virginia in September.
 Five people were hospitalized and two nearby homes were destroyed.
 In 2009 Transco was fined $925,000 for failure to monitor corrosion, the source of the Appomattox pipeline explosion.
 The Washington Post, Oct.
 30, 2010. https://www.phmsa.dot.gov/staticfiles/PHMSA/DownloadableFiles/Press%20Release%208.10.09.pdf